metno/S-ENDA-documentation/source/architecture.rst

 command line (console) registration tool to register their data/service.
 These tools communicate with the Metadata store via a web data/service registration API.
 The contents of the metadata store are served as CSW using pyCSW API.

+**Dynamic Geo-Assets API**

+An application that mocks a metadata store and an API that exposes metadata in MMD.
+The application provides functionality for registering new datasets and data services, updating existing datasets and services.
+The application validates the metadata and provides detailed user feedback before storing the metadata.

   .. [#] https://en.wikipedia.org/wiki/Catalogue_Service_for_the_Web